jmenglund/pandas-charm/README.rst

 Usage
 -----

-Below are a few examples (for Python 3) on how to use the library.
+Below are a few examples on how to use the library.
+The examples are written for Python 3, but pandas-charm should work also with Python 2.7.
-Sequences are treated as rows and characters as columns in the DataFrame.
-You need to install BioPython and DendroPy manually before you start:
+You need to install BioPython and/or DendroPy manually before you start:

 .. code-block:: console